chaoge525/soafee_demo/documentation/overview.rst

   Yocto layer that provides the top-level image recipes and general policies available to be implemented as a EWAOL project distribution.

+**meta-ewaol-bsp**:
+  Directory that contains machine specific configurations files necessary for some of the EWAOL images.

 **meta-ewaol-config**:
   Directory that contains kas configurations files for building EWAOL images.